MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/swarm-mode.md

 ## Tips & Insights

 #### *Existing transparent network can block swarm initialization/overlay network creation*
 On Windows, both the overlay and transparent network drivers require an external vSwitch to be bound to a (virtual) host network adapter.
 When an overlay network is created, a new switch is created then attached to an open network adapter.
-On Windows, the transparent networking mode also uses a host network adapter.
+The transparent networking mode also uses a host network adapter.
 At the same time, any given network adapter can only be bound to one switch at a time--if a host has only one network adapter it can attach to only one external vSwitch at a time, whether that vSwitch be for an overlay network or for a transparent network.

 Hence, if a container host has only one network adapter it is possible to run into the issue of a transparent network blocking creation of an overlay network (or vice-versa), because the transparent network is currently occupying the host's only virtual network interface.